Mholliday6611/AmazonClone/readme.md

 ## Server Side

 1. cd into server
+2. Create a virtualenv
-2. pip install dependencies
+3. pip install dependencies
-3. python app.py to start server
+4. python app.py to start server

 # **Notes**
 * Currently for local server we're utilizing sqlite for the database